 Almost any PC made in the last few years will be a x86_64 bit computer.
-If you have an older computer around that isn’t being used then it will most likely have the right CPU and amount of memory to run a basic server.
+If you have an older computer around that isn’t being used then it will most likely have the right CPU and amount of memory (as well as fast storage) to run a basic server.

 Throwing a SSD in one of these older computers will provide an excellent server experience for small and larger player counts.

 The speed of your storage will make the largest difference.
 Older HDDs are going to have significantly slower performance than any modern SSD even with all other hardware equal.
 This is because the Minecraft server is constantly reading/writing chunks of your world as well as updates to it to the disk so this tends to be the bottleneck.

 I highly recommend using Ubuntu Server to run the Minecraft dedicated server.
 It is available here: https://ubuntu.com/download/server

 At the time of writing the current version is Ubuntu Server 20.04.
 This is a secure and robust operating system and will leave plenty of resources available for the server to run.

 The script should run on any Debian based flavor of Linux but since the Minecraft Bedrock server is compiled natively for Ubuntu I recommend sticking with it.
 If you have a GUI flavor of Ubuntu and a decent PC (>= 2 GB of RAM) the server will work just fine on it.

 Note: People have reported in the comments that Ubuntu 16.x is no longer working with the latest official Mojang binaries.
 Ubuntu 18.04 is the minimum requirement for the latest versions, and 20.04 is recommended!